vansh4117v/Crashlab/README.md

 const result = await sim.run({ seeds: 1000 });
 // result.passed    → boolean
 // result.passes    → number of seeds that passed
+// result.seedsRun  → total seeds executed (denominator for the summary line)
 // result.failures  → ScenarioResult[] (only failures; passing results are not retained)

 // Opt out of early stop to collect all failures